kaneplusplus/icd-10-cm-embedding/README.md

 |                1000 |        256 |        30.435 |           0.803 |
 |                  50 |        128 |         1.053 |           0.894 |

-The autoencoder parameters and performance ordered by decreasing validation loss.
+The autoencoder parameters and performance ordered by increasing validation loss.

 The autoencoder compressing the LLM embedding was fit on the 2019